exponential-idle-guides/exponential-idle-guides/src/view/guides/2k-5k-guide.md

 Total students after a graduation is equal to  \\(\sigma_t\\) \\(+\\)
 \\(d\sigma\\).
 When a graduation is available, it will display a message _Tap to graduate new students_.
-You do not have to graduate with only one student and is ofte times better to graduate for multiple at a time.
+You do not have to graduate with only one student and is often times better to graduate for multiple at a time.

 #### Phi upgrades
 ![Phi Upgrades](/images/phiupgrades.jpg)